Kindu atrocity: The massacre

 At roughly 1600 hour, forty ANC personnel arrived at the dining hall with 26 entering the building.
 They accused the Italian personnel of being Tshombe spies.
 According to declassified UN documents, Maj.
-Duad of the UN base successfully reasoned with them and the ANC left the dinning hall although, “Immediately after the doors were closed more ANC forced the doors open and when told to stop by Col. Pakassa (colonal of the ANC), he was threatened to be shot if he interfered.”
+Duad of the UN base successfully reasoned with them and the ANC left the dinning hall although, “Immediately after the doors were closed more ANC forced the doors open and when told to stop by Col. Pakassa (colonel of the ANC), he was threatened to be shot if he interfered.”
 Maj.
-Duad attempted to reason in French but the ANC member he was speaking to, possibly under the influence of alcohol, claimed he was Belgian, speaking Flemmish.
+Duad attempted to reason in French but the ANC member he was speaking to, possibly under the influence of alcohol, claimed he was Belgian, speaking Flemish.
 The ANC then attacked and beat the Italians with their rifle butts.

 During this time, roughly 200 ANC members surrounded the building.
 The first person to die was Medic Tenente Remotti, who was shot while trying to escape.
-All other Italian personnel where arrested, taken into vehicles and brought to the local prison.
+All other Italian personnel were arrested, taken into vehicles and brought to the local prison.
 Maj.
 Duad left with minor injuries and returned to the airfield.
 A conference was soon called by Maj.
 Duad with Col. Pakassa and Maj Malungi of the ANC.
 Maj.
 Duad demanded the release of the prisoners, the return of any stolen items, and the withdrawal of troops.
-Despite sevral more meetings with Col. Pakassa, the demands did not come to fruition as Pakassa had lost control over his troops.
+Despite several more meetings with Col. Pakassa, the demands did not come to fruition as Pakassa had lost control over his troops.

-All of the Italian prisoners were shot and killed in front of the jail.
+All the Italian prisoners were shot and killed in front of the jail.
 According to several witnesses, their bodies were then "butchered" or cut up, with parts being distributed among spectators.
-Parts of the bodies were boiled and presumably eaten, as shown by photographs made by one of the witnesses, which depicted the slaughter and partial boiling of one of the captives.
+Some parts were boiled and presumably eaten, as shown by photographs made by one of the witnesses, which depicted the slaughter and partial boiling of one of the captives.
 Another witness later saw a "human limb", described to him as coming from one of the killed Italians.

 The next morning, a police superintendent ordered the remaining parts of the mutilated bodies to be buried at Tokolote cemetery.
 There they were located in 1962, exhumed, and transported to Italy for reburial.